Wisdom without a teacher: Proto- and Early Chan sources

-In the Long Scroll (referred to as the "Bodhidharma Anthology" by Jeffrey Broughton), which contains the earliest known records of Chan, the iconoclastic Master Yüan says, "If you do not seek the marvellous understanding, and do not take someone as a teacher, and do not take the Dharma as a teacher, one will naturally advance alone."
-(Note: Regarding the teaching of Master Yüan, Broughton writes, "He [Yüan] is iconoclastic, consistently criticizing reliance on the Dharma, reliance on teachers, reliance on meditative practice, reliance on canonical texts.
+According to McRae, no known lineage theory existed during the period of Chan history retrospectively designated "proto-Chan," and it is not clear that the practitioners participating in it saw themselves as belonging to a unified movement or group.
+The proto-Chan source known as the Long Scroll (referred to as the "Bodhidharma Anthology" by Jeffrey Broughton), which contains the earliest known records of Chan, has the iconoclastic Master Yüan state, "If you do not seek the marvellous understanding, and do not take someone as a teacher, and do not take the Dharma as a teacher, one will naturally advance alone."
+Regarding the teaching of Master Yüan, Broughton writes:

+He [Yüan] is iconoclastic, consistently criticizing reliance on the Dharma, reliance on teachers, reliance on meditative practice, reliance on canonical texts.
 Faith in Buddhist teachings and teachers, praxis according to the traditional rules, and learning in scripture lead to nothing but self-deception and confusion.
 From this stance Master Yüan never budges.
-His relentless boldness prefigures much in the stance of the full-blown Ch'an tradition.")
-The Xuemai lun 血脈論 (Bloodstream Sermon), attributed to Bodhidharma though probably a product of the Oxhead School, while arguing that teacherless enlightenment is rare, nonetheless concedes, "If, though, by the conjunction of conditions, someone understands what the Buddha meant, that person doesn't need a teacher.
+His relentless boldness prefigures much in the stance of the full-blown Ch'an tradition.

+Early Chan sources acknowledge the possibility of advancing without a teacher as well.
+For example, the Xuemai lun 血脈論 (Bloodstream Sermon), a text attributed to Bodhidharma though probably a product of the Oxhead School, while arguing that teacherless enlightenment is rare, nonetheless concedes, "If, though, by the conjunction of conditions, someone understands what the Buddha meant, that person doesn't need a teacher.
 Such a person has a natural awareness superior to anything taught."
 Similarly, in the Lengqie shizi ji 楞伽師資記 (Records of the Masters and Disciples of the Laṅkāvatāra), after explaining how one can understand the nature of things so that the mind becomes luminous and clear, Daoxin goes on to state, "This can be brought about by somebody teaching you, or you may attain liberation without ever having to be taught."
 (Note: The full quotation from the Lengqie shizi ji is as follows:

 "Others asked: ‘How can we truly understand the nature of things so that the mind becomes luminous and clear?’